 - More than one account allowed for Facebook, Twitter, etc. (Pro Version)

 - Everything looks as if I did all of my posting by hand.
 It’s beautiful

 - It’s native to WordPress, so does not rely on RSS or pinging to work, which is great for future-proofing

 Having used applications to post to my social networks for years and always being a little disappointed with how the tools worked, I can say that SNAP is by far the best tool that I have ever used in this regard.
-Expect a full review and tutorial on how to use the product in the future, but for now I suggest that you give the free version of the plugin a try.
+Expect a full review and tutorial on how to use the product in the future, but for now I suggest that you give the SNAP API Run-Time of the plugin a try.
 You will not be disappointed.

 Bonus Tip: I actually have modified my auto posting of this article to send an @ message to NextScripts on Twitter to make them aware that they are my chosen winner.
 Maybe this will bring the article to their attention and they might even retweet or respond to the post.
 That’s a powerful way to reach your target audience!

 What do you think?
 Are there any other networks out there that do the same thing?
 Let us know in the comments!

 Disclosure – I originally wrote this post in 2013 to showcase my long journey to discovery.
 At a later date I added an affiliate link to purchase SNAP, so clicking on these links does earn me a small commission.
 Please note that the content of this post was in no way influenced by SNAP.
 My motivation for writing this post was pure.